jmtalarn/elm-personal-site/content/posts/2017-05-19-build-publish-ionic-app-first-steps.md

 ionic run android
 ```

-This will run the app into a device with USB debuggging enabled connected to the system as <a href="http://developer.android.com/tools/device.html">described in the Android developer site</a>.
+This will run the app into a device with USB debuggging enabled connected to the system as [described in the Android developer site](http://developer.android.com/tools/device.html).
 It will also automatically update if any change is detected in the source code of the application and is very useful for online debugging.

-If this doesn’t work, make sure you have USB debugging enabled on your device, as <a href="http://developer.android.com/tools/device.html">described</a> on the Android developer site.
+If this doesn’t work, make sure you have USB debugging enabled on your device, as [described](http://developer.android.com/tools/device.html) on the Android developer site.

 <h2>The index.html file of the Ionic App</h2>
 This is the final index.html file used in the project.